Meera’s gloved hand tightened around the shaft of her frog spear. “Who sent you? Who is this three-eyed crow?”

 - Is it too late for him to pull back???

 I would recommend reading the Bran as Pinocchio post before this one, however, it is not required in order to understand this idea here.
+Just an interesting carry-through of information.

 I have already hypothesized that Lyanna is the Knight of the Laughing Tree, just maybe not how you may have heard the theory before.